 Anchorage Wolverines win Game 2 to take commanding Midwest finals lead

-May 5—The Anchorage Wolverines topped the Wisconsin Windigo 6-3 on Saturday night to take a commanding 2-0 lead in the best-of-5 North American Hockey League Midwest finals series.
+May 6—The Anchorage Wolverines topped the Wisconsin Windigo 6-3 on Saturday night to take a commanding 2-0 lead in the best-of-5 North American Hockey League Midwest finals series.

 With the win, the Robertson Cup playoff series shifts to Wisconsin.
-The Windigo will host Game 3 on Friday at the Eagle River Sports Arena at 4 p.m.
-AKDT in Eagle River, Wisconsin.
+The Windigo will host Game 3 at 4 p.m.
+AKDT Friday at the Eagle River Sports Arena in Eagle River, Wisconsin.

 On Saturday at Ben Boeke Ice Arena, the Wolverines got off to a quick start and kept their foot on the accelerator.
 Tyler Hennen scored just 1 minute, 50 seconds into the first period to give Anchorage a 1-0 advantage.